Marine pests can have a serious effect on our oceans and waterways.

 - risk human health, such as algal toxins in shellfish products.

-Keep your gear clean and free from pests.
+Keep your fishing and diving gear clean and free from pests.
 Learn how to identify marine pests.
 Report anything you find.

 Find out how to help protect Australian waters from pests and diseases.
 Watch the video.